Chatarshal/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-I have created plot1.R , plot2.R ,plot3.R and plot4.R
+created plot1.R , plot2.R ,plot3.R and plot4.R
+However their corresponding png file are not attached though after running the code in my rstudio it gets created.
+I believe the evaluator could run the code in his r studio after changing the path of the data file and compare the graph.